KineticLensman/Premiere-elements-notes/README.md

 Position the current-time indicator by
 * Directly dragging the current-time indicator (shift-drag snaps to markers or edge of closest clip)
-* Clicking the timeline ruler to position the current-time indicator
+* Clicking the timeline ruler
 * Typing a time value

 ## Clips

-### Clip selection
+### Selecting a click

-Click the target clip  in the timeline – also selects linked clips
+Click the target clip in the timeline – automatically selects linked clips (e.g.  audio associated with a video clip)

-Alt-click – to select just the video or audio, or one clip in a group
+Alt-click – only selects the target (i.e., not any linked audio/video)

 Shift click / shift drag to extend selection